 Recreation

 Nobscot is home to some of the largest and most beautiful open spaces in Framingham.
 Hiking, horseback riding, mountain biking, and cross-country skiing and snowshoeing in the winter are only some of the outdoor activities you can enjoy in the area.
-And for the kids and those who like sports such as basketball, tennis, golf, and baseball, there are plenty of playgrounds, playing fields and courts, and a golf course.
+And for the kids and those who like sports such as basketball, tennis, golf, and baseball, there are plenty of playgrounds, playing fields and courts.

 Playgrounds